 Procedure for reporting new uses and updates

-In addition, a complete revision of all the exposure scenarios is currently ongoing and will be completed in 2017 for all the uses and substances covered by the Nickel REACH Consortia.
+In addition, a complete revision of all the exposure scenarios has been in 2017 for all the uses and substances covered by the Nickel REACH Consortia.
 The collaboration of manufacturers and downstream users is crucial to improve the exposure scenarios.

 Conditions for including new ES and updating existing ES

 The Nickel REACH Consortia dossiers will be updated in Q1 each year.
 Therefore any new uses to be covered in the next update need to be reported in the previous calendar year.
 See below the conditions for including new ES and updates to current ES in the Dossiers.